arnavgautam/TreeHacks2015/Demos/Demo-Geolocation-PHP-Service/Demo.md

 ### Goals ###
 In this demo, you will see:

-1. How easy is to create a new Web Site in Windows Azure.
+1. How easy is to create a new Web Site in Microsoft Azure.

 1. How to add a new table to a MySQL database.